Dynamics Within Latent Chain-of-Thought: An Empirical Study of Causal Structure: RQ1: Step-wise Necessity and Sufficiency

 \subsubsection{Experiment Setting}

-We evaluate step-wise necessity using the step-wise $\mathrm{do}$-intervention in Equation~\ref{def:do_intervention}.
-For each example, we run a baseline rollout and an intervened rollout that modifies exactly one latent state $h_t$ while keeping all other components unchanged, including the input $x$, parameters $\theta$, and the downstream transition and readout mechanisms, as exemplified in Figure~\ref{fig:method_overview} (IV).
+We evaluate step-wise necessity using the step-wise $\mathrm{do}$-intervention in Def.~\ref{def:do_intervention}.
+For each example, we run a baseline rollout and an intervened rollout that modifies exactly one latent state $h_t$ while keeping all other components unchanged, including the input $x$, parameters $\theta$, and the downstream transition and readout mechanisms.
 Following Appendix~\ref{app:intervention_operators}, we adopt the \textbf{zero intervention} for its simplicity and consistency across different models:

-We then decode the final prediction $\tilde y^{(t)}$ and compute the \textbf{flip rate} $\mathrm{Flip}(t)$, defined as the fraction of examples for which $\tilde y^{(t)}$ differs from the baseline output:
+We then decode the final prediction $\tilde y^{(t)}$ and compute the \textbf{flip rate} $\mathrm{Flip}(t)$, defined as the fraction of examples for which $\tilde y^{(t)}$ differs from the baseline output \citep{serrano-smith-2019-attention,chrysostomou-aletras-2021-improving}.
+This metric directly measures decision-level dependence on the latent computation at step $t$ under a fixed intervention operator.